Controls

 “...I do not wish to make any comment since the facts speak for themselves.
 These were hospital patients who were well studied and well followed.
 The recoveries have been maintained.
 I cannot believe that the recoveries can be explained by simple coincidence. “

 One pilot study for the procedure reports that the treatment alleviates patients’ “insomnia, nervous tension, apprehension and anxiety.”
 Patients are “more comfortable” after the intervention.
-And, this seems like a good paper where the authors acknowledge the limitations of this approach.
+The authors acknowledge the limitations of this approach.
 They note that “every patient loses something by this operation . . .
 Some spontaneity, some sparkle.”
 But, the results are incontrovertible.
 The symptoms identified as the most severe hallmarks of illness appear, in a great many cases to be cured.

-A small but mounting body of evidence into the treatment appears to confirm these initial findings.
-Every participant in every study receives the treatment.
-Furthermore, this treatment has produced incredible results when comparing patients’ condition pre- and post-treatment.
+A small but mounting body of evidence about the treatment appears to confirm these initial findings.
+Each study carefully profiles treated individuals in detail.
+This treatment seems to produce incredible results when comparing patients’ condition pre- and post-treatment.

 Pause: